MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 export default Drink;
 ```

-    PS: It is not possible to update a property value of an state object and then use the State hook to update an object, we should have an brand new object and then update the existing object, that's how we tell react about the update.
+    PS: It is not possible to update a property value of a state object and then use the State hook to update an object, we should have an brand new object and then update the existing object, that's how we tell react about the update.

 > - Just like Props, we should treat object like immutable or read-only.

-In this example here we used State Hook to create a drink object with some properties, then we used handl function to create a brand new object to update the old object state.
+In this example here we used State Hook to create a drink object with some properties, then we used handle function to create a brand new object to update the old object state.

 There is a better way to do this, we can create the object inside the set function, and what would be even better is to use the spread operator to avoid setting the new values one by one, we may have an object with a lot of values, and that's very tedious.